zzzprojects/learn-orm/tutorials/roslyn-scripting/emit-compilation.md

 }
 ```

-Let's execute the above code and you will see that the `.exe` and `.pdb` files have been emitted to `Debug/bin/`.
+Let's execute the above code, and you will see that the `.exe` and `.pdb` files have been emitted to `Debug/bin/`.

-You can also emit the compilation of the source code to the memory and then execute it from memory as shown below.
+You can also emit the compilation of the source code to the memory and then execute it from memory, as shown below.

 ```csharp
 static void EmitCompilationToMemoryExample()